 As the Lead Communications Intern in the Honors College Communications Team, Andreana oversees all communication-related aspects for the team, setting up regular meetings, faculty brown bags, and professional development seminars.
 She also helps manage the Honors College website.
 Beyond her work with the communications team, she is also a peer tutor for Mason’s Writing Center and teaches English to K-12 students.

-Joshua McLean is a senior at George Mason University, majoring in Film and Video Studies with a concentration in Production.
+Joshua McLean is an alumnus of the Film and Video Studies department at Mason with a concentration in Production.
 He has produced a wide range of film projects, including music videos, short films, and a 12-part docu-series about the 2020 Presidential Election.
 One of his short films, "Goodies," has screened at four film festivals along the East Coast.
-Recently, Joshua wrapped production on his most recent project about a self-destructive painter fighting between violent urges and growing commercial success.
-He is also currently developing a documentary about a counter-protester who was nearly killed during the white supremacy rallies in Charlottesville, Virginia.
+Currently, he is producing and editing a documentary about a counter-protester who was nearly killed during the white supremacy rallies in Charlottesville, Virginia.
 Joshua has always been driven to make movies that inspire, educate, and help others.
 There's no shortage of stories to tell and he wants to tell as many as he can while reaching as many people as possible.